Survival FE Stroker Kits include:

 Unlike the common kits for small blocks, these require no clearance work in

-bulkhead - 10 minutes work at the most.
+grinding in #2 and #4 main bulkheads - 10 minutes work at the most.

 Why do Survival kits include race bearings?

-kit together and find no side clearance between the rods - if you actually get
+passenger car bearings you'll bolt the kit together and find no side clearance

 Why do Survival kits include internal balancing?